 Under her maiden name of Dawn Greathouse, Siergiej - who trained with the U.S. Under-20 National Team in 1998 - played with the Washington Freedom in the first two seasons of the Women's United Soccer Association (2001 and 2002), also playing for the San Jose CyberRays in 2002 and `03.
-She made eight career starts in the WUSA while backing up U.S. National Team players Siri Mullinix (Washington).
+She made eight career starts in the WUSA while backing up U.S. National Team players Beene (San Jose) and Siri Mullinix (Washington).
 During that 2002 WUSA season in San Jose, Siergiej and Romagnolo were teammates (the latter then playing under her maiden name of Theresa Wagner).

-Siergiej logged 7,121 minutes (sixth in NCAA history at the time) in her four-year Baylor career while posting a 1.20 goals-against average, an .802 save percentage and 28 shutouts.
+As a collegian, Siergiej logged 7,121 minutes (sixth in NCAA history at the time) in her four-year Baylor career while posting a 1.20 GAA, an .802 save percentage and 28 shutouts.
 The three-time All-Big 12 Conference and three-time Big 12 All-Academic Team honoree turned in her best season as a sophomore in 1998, earning National Soccer Coaches Association of America (NSCAA) second team All-America honors after ranking 12th in the nation with a 0.69 GAA.
 She helped the 1998 team win Baylor's first Big 12 title in any sport - before a knee injury sidelined her from Baylor's second consecutive trip to the NCAA Championship.